shiv-1991-shiv/wecloud_project1/README.md

 # wecloud_project1
-Bash shell script that will create AWS infrastructure as per the requirement
+# Bash shell script that will create AWS infrastructure as per the requirement
+# Team members: Shivam Tayal and Smitkumar Patel

 #!/bin/bash